-Write up a one-to-two paragraph pitch describing your story idea, noting where you intend to get your information, and why it might be a good fit for Civil Eats.
+Write up a three-to-five paragraph pitch describing your story idea, noting where you intend to get your information, and why it might be a good fit for Civil Eats.

 Include a few lines about why you are the best person to write the story.
 Include links to other posts and stories you’ve written when applicable.

 Civil Eats covers issues that span the U.S. food system, so almost anything that involves food, farming, and the people behind them could be of interest.
 More specifically, we are particularly interested in stories from diverse voices and featuring people whose stories don’t often make it into the news.

 For the general types of articles we publish, see our list below.

 These tend to be shorter pieces, reporting on new food or farm policy developments, noteworthy scientific studies, and other timely developments within the world of food.
 Our goal is to report news in the context of larger questions about how to make our food system more just, sustainable, humane, etc. The most important thing to know is we require a lot of linking out and citing in all of our stories.

 These are more in-depth pieces larger issues or questions related to food production, sustainability, food safety, animal welfare, or any of the other topics we regularly cover.
 These require multiple sources and some in-depth research.
 Ideally, our features take on some core challenge, tension, or conflict about food production, distribution, etc. The best feature stories have a clear and engaging lede, a clear nut graf, and include more than one perspective.